nilemssn/website/CONTRIBUTING.md

 ### Comments

 Comments help everyone understand your code.
-Make sure to use them as much as you can.
+Make sure to use them where appropriate.
 Try to write in clear, simple language.
 If you find yourself writing lots of comments to explain a small piece of code, consider rewriting the code.
 Also, avoid redundant comments like:

 ```js
 // z is the sum of x and y